Azure/apiops/docs/apiops/8-contributing/3-minor-update-fix.md

 # Typos, minor updates, or fixes to existing challenges

-Whenever you are submitting any changes to the workshop, please follow these recommendations:
+Whenever you are submitting any changes to the guide, please follow these recommendations:

 - Always fork repository to your own account for applying modifications
 - Do not combine multiple changes to one pull request, please submit any challenges and documentation updates using separate PRs